signalfx/splunk-otel-ruby/MIGRATING.md

     [this table](https://github.com/signalfx/signalfx-ruby-tracing#supported-libraries)
     for a complete list.

-1. Replace them with Open Telemetry, as per the table below.
+1. Replace them with OpenTelemetry, as per the table below.

 1. Replace any other OpenTracing instrumentation packages you might have installed yourself.